omazapa/veryfi_test/README_extractor.md

   "quantity": "579.10",
   "price": "1750.30",
   "total": "1013598.73",
-"tax_rate": "1750.30"
+"tax_rate": null
 }
 ```

 The parser walks every row between the `Description … Quantity … Amount` header and the `Total USD` footer, keeping wrapped descriptions intact and normalizing the numeric columns (commas removed).
 The SKU is computed as the last alphanumeric token with **exactly eight** characters enclosed in parentheses (converted to uppercase); if no such token exists for a line item, `sku` is set to `null`.
-The `tax_rate` field mirrors the Rate column, matching the specification for the test.
+Because the invoices provide no tax-rate column, the extractor leaves `tax_rate` set to `null`.